jazzypants1989/jessquery/README.md

 buttons.become($(".other-button"))

 // moveTo, cloneTo, and attach allow you to move elements around the DOM.
+// If you don't want to move things permanently, you can:
+//  - use cloneTo to make a copy of the current element(s) and attach it to another element
-// They are all permanent, but you can use cloneTo to make a copy. const coolDiv = $(".cool-div") coolDiv.cloneTo(".container", { position: "prepend" })
+//  - set the mode to `clone` on attach to copy another element from elsewhere in the DOM const coolDiv = $(".cool-div") coolDiv.cloneTo(".container", { position: "prepend" })